JemmaZX/EFE-CNA-Net/README.md

-Code will be released sonn.
+Code will be released soon.